Have no fear, Saints fans — Drew Brees isn’t retiring anytime soon.

 Coach Sean Payton, who has had Brees as his starting quarterback for his entire tenure with the Saints, was pleased the deal had wrapped up.

 “Drew’s earned this contract.
 Football is a pay-for-performance league where players are rewarded for doing their jobs.
-This was a long process that ended the way we all wanted – with Drew never leaving me — us, I mean us,” Payton said.
+This was a long process that ended the way we all wanted – with Drew never leaving me — us, I mean us,” Payton said, who once again is the subject of rumors himself reporting he might possibly perhaps leave New Orleans at some point.

 “Our team has had tremendous success with Drew at the helm and he deserves to be compensated, especially with how much promise last year showed.
 I couldn’t imagine coaching without him.
 I’ll trot him out there in a remote-controlled wheelchair if I have to.
 Have you seen those new Hoverounds?
 They’re pretty frickin’ amazing.”

-Once signed, the deal will make Brees the longest signed player in sports history.
+Once signed, the deal will make Brees the longest signed player in sports history breaking yet another record in a long, prolific career.

-“I’m excited to be in New Orleans for the next century,” the 39-year-old Brees said.
+“I’m excited to be in New Orleans for the next century,” the 40-year-old Brees said.
 “I feel like I could play until I’m 200.”

 According to the league source, the deal guarantees Brees will be on the team’s roster no matter how old, effective or lifeless he is, at least three Jimmy John’s location will open in the headquarters of the Saints/Pelicans on Airline Drive, and Drew can be superseded as the Saints’ starting quarterback only by another Brees — namely Baylen, Bowen, Callen or Rylen Brees and their decedents.

 “We already gave him $100 million in 2012.
 The next logical step was 100 years,” Loomis said.
 “I’m just glad it’s done.
+One hundred years for $2.5 billion is an absolute bargain if you look at the bigger picture.
 We’ve locked him up long-term and now can focus on continuing to build the team and our wallets around him.”

 After hearing the news, longtime Saints fan Chris Sanchez said he is excited to know the team’s quarterback will be throwing touchdowns in the Black and Gold for years to come.